-What are Office 365 Transport Rules?
+What are Microsoft 365 (formerly Office 365) Transport Rules?

-Using Office 365 Transport Rules
+Using Microsoft 365 (formerly Office 365) Transport Rules

-The main reason that Office 365 Transport Rules are used is for business compliance and security requirements.
+The main reason that Microsoft 365 (formerly Office 365) Transport Rules are used is for business compliance and security requirements.
 For example, you could decide that you want to block anyone from receiving emails with attachments for legal requirements, so you would set up a Transport Rule to block all messages sent to and from your users with attachments.
 You could then set up another action where a recipient is sent a separate email to let them know that a message has been blocked because it contained an attachment.

 Different email clients render HTML in different ways.
 Just because your template works in Outlook doesn’t mean it’ll work in Gmail.
 It’s important to also note that HTML in email signatures operates differently to HTML on websites, so your signature could end up looking very different to what you planned when it goes live.

 You might want to give different signature templates to different departments.
 This means creating multiple Microsoft 365 (formerly Office 365) Transport Rules.
 Depending on the size of your organization, this could potentially lead to hundreds of different rules you then have to keep track of, not to mention how time-consuming this process will be.

 Then, there are other issues like blank spaces appearing incontact details, the fact that signatures won’t work on mobiles or that you won’t be able to create separate reply signatures to consider.

 To find out more about what you can and can’t do when creating a Microsoft 365 (formerly Office 365) signature, visit this article.

 Without using a third-party solution, you’re going to find email signature management a chore if you rely on Microsoft 365 (formerly Office 365) Transport Rules alone.
 You’ll find that this task will take up time you’d rather spend on other more important jobs.